kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Common Beginner Pitfalls

-Training on all data.
+Training on all data
-Chasing perfect scores.
+Chasing perfect scores
 Ignoring context

 > Named Entity Recognition identifies and classifies mentions of people, organizations, locations, and other entities in text.
 This structured information extraction enables downstream applications like knowledge graphs.